Timinator2000/Algorithm_X/13 - customizing your solver/05 - assorted rectangular pieces.md

 With my Algorithm X setup, a number of the 75 test cases have between 3000 and 5000 rows.
 One test case actually has many more rows than that.
 What does this tell you?
 It should tell you the matrix is big and influencing how Algorithm X chooses columns and/or chooses rows could make a significant difference.

+# A Confession

+I placed this puzzle in this section for a reason.
+Setting up Algorithm X for this puzzle is not terribly difficult, but optimization can be very challenging.
+My original solution used a clever combination of dynamic sorting for both columns and rows.
+I kept track of remaining open cells on the gameboard, among a few other things, and made various sorting decision based on that information.
+Now that my understanding of Algorithm X is much better, my current solution does not do any dynamic sorting.
+However, the ordering of rows and columns in my matrix is very important!

+# Making Your Solution Fast

-Finally, if you want a fast solution, you might need to add some problem-space reduction.
+If you want to maximize speed, you might need to add some problem-space reduction.
 Are there any ways you can reduce the size of the problem before building the matrix for Algorithm X?
 Keep in mind that this process takes time.
 If you attempt to add problem-space reduction, is there a way you can quantify how much benefit you are get and at what cost?